 Related: More VW Diesel Recall News

 According to letters sent to VW on Sept.
-18, 2015, from the Environmental Protection Agency and the California Air Resources Board, here's a deeper dive on what happened.
+18, 2015, from the Environmental Protection Agency and the California Air Resources Board, here's what happened.
 When the EPA conducts emissions testing, automakers have to disclose "auxiliary emissions control devices," according to the EPA's letter.
 These AECDs affect a car's emissions system based on situational factors, such as how hard the engine is running or how hot it is.
-The EPA calls AECDs "defeat devices" only if they reduce the effectiveness of emissions controls outside of testing parameters and are not necessary for safety or engine startup.
+The EPA calls AECDs "defeat devices" only if they reduce the effectiveness of emissions controls outside of testing and are not necessary for safety or engine startup.

 Sept.
 3, 2015: VW admits that the cars were "designed and manufactured with a defeat device to bypass, defeat or render inoperative elements of the vehicle's emission control system," CARB says.